dibyendumajumdar/simpledbm/simpledbm-docs/docs/typesystem.rst

 Features
 ========

-SimpleDBM has the following features:
+SimpleDBM_ has the following features:

-- *Transactional* - SimpleDBM fully supports ACID transactions.
-A STEAL and NO-FORCE buffer mangement strategy is used for transactions which is optimum for performance.
+- *Transactional* - SimpleDBM_ fully supports ACID transactions.
+A STEAL and NO-FORCE buffer management strategy is used for transactions which is optimum for performance.
-- *Multi-threaded* - SimpleDBM is multi-threaded and supports concurrent reads and writes of data.
+- *Multi-threaded* - SimpleDBM_ is multi-threaded and supports concurrent reads and writes of data.
-- *Write Ahead Log* - SimpleDBM uses a write ahead log to ensure transaction recovery in the event of system crashes.
+- *Write Ahead Log* - SimpleDBM_ uses a write ahead log to ensure transaction recovery in the event of system crashes.
-- *Lock based concurrency* - SimpleDBM uses row-level shared, update and exclusive locks to manage concurrency.
+- *Lock based concurrency* - SimpleDBM_ uses row-level shared, update and exclusive locks to manage concurrency.
-- *Multiple Isolation Levels* - SimpleDBM supports read committed, repeatable read, and serializable isolation levels.
+- *Multiple Isolation Levels* - SimpleDBM_ supports read committed, repeatable read, and serializable isolation levels.
-- *B-Tree Indexes* - SimpleDBM implements B-plus Tree indexes, that fully support concurrent reads, inserts and deletes.
-SimpleDBM B-Trees continually rebalance themselves, and do not suffer from fragmentation.
+- *B-Tree Indexes* - SimpleDBM_ implements B-plus Tree indexes, that fully support concurrent reads, inserts and deletes.
+SimpleDBM_ B-Trees continually rebalance themselves, and do not suffer from fragmentation.
-- *Tables* - SimpleDBM supports tables, but for maximum flexibility, treats table rows as blobs of data.
+- *Tables* - SimpleDBM_ supports tables, but for maximum flexibility, treats table rows as blobs of data.
 Table rows can have any internal structure as you like, and can span multiple disk pages.
-- *Latches and Locks* - SimpleDBM uses latches for internal consistency, and locks for concurrency.
+- *Latches and Locks* - SimpleDBM_ uses latches for internal consistency, and locks for concurrency.
 Latches are more efficient locking mechanisms that do not suffer from deadlocks.
-- *Deadlock detection* - SimpleDBM has support for deadlock detection.
+- *Deadlock detection* - SimpleDBM_ has support for deadlock detection.
 A background thread periodically checks the lock table for deadlocks and aborts transactions to resolve deadlocks.

 Non-Features
 ------------
-- SimpleDBM is not an SQL engine.
+- SimpleDBM_ is not an SQL engine.
 - There is no support for distributed transactions (XA) yet.

 Status
 ------

-SimpleDBM is currently in early BETA and not suitable for Production use.
+SimpleDBM_ is currently in early BETA and not suitable for Production use.
 Note that the simpleDBM API is under flux, and is likely to change until the final 1.0 release is available.

 The latest builds can be downloaded from: